 When hiring employees in Russia, establishing a subsidiary or branch office is not always the best route, as it’s often a lengthy and expensive process.
 Hiring via a Professional Employer Organization (PEO), or Employer of Record (EOR), is a faster and often more effective option – especially when starting up in a new country.

-Global PEO Services hires the employees on your behalf, legally contracting them through our subsidiary in accordance with Russian labor laws.
+Global PEO Services hires the employees on your behalf, legally contracting them through our subsidiary in accordance with Russia labor laws.
 As a result, the burden of compliance is on us and the employees can begin work for your company in a matter of days.
 PEOs/EORs provide you with a streamlined option for hiring employees, testing markets, and responding to growing business needs in Russia.
 With Global PEO Services, you get control without taking on legal entity liabilities, contractor risks, or sacrificing on talent or speed to market.

 Russia has the largest landmass of all countries in the world and boasts natural resources worth $75 trillion, according to World Bank estimates.
 Ever since the privatization of Russia’s energy and defense-related sectors in the 1990s, the country has taken giant strides when it comes to growth.
 The GDP of Russia is 4.0 trillion (PPP).
 Revenues from oil, natural gas, and energy drive the Russian economy.
 Foreign trade is important as the total value of imports and exports is equal to 46.7% of GDP.

-Government: Federal Semi-presidential Republic
+Federal Semi-presidential Republic

-Major Cities: St. Petersburg, Novosibirsk
+St. Petersburg, Novosibirsk

 Individual labor contracts are mandatory under the Russian labor law.
 They are either for a specific period but not more than 5 years (known as the fixed-term contract), or last for an indeterminate period.